Overcoming the Most Common Problems Obtaining Italian Citizenship

 - If your ancestor was married in Italy but you can’t locate the marriage documents, you may obtain an official letter from the comune (the local administrative division) stating that they do not have it, then proceed to obtain the documents from the church where the wedding took place.
 If not found at the church, you’ll be required to go through the Italian court.

 - Seek a “one and the same” order from a judge if the consulate is not satisfied with an expert opinion letter in the case of name discrepancies with all documents in hand.
+Correct the applicant’s own certificates first, as these are transcribed in Italy.
+In some cases, minor errors are acceptable.

 - Contact a reputable Italian American citizenship assistance program for additional advice.